×

 We asked expats in Punta Cana what banks they use and there advice about banking.
 They advised:

 "Before retiring in Punta Cana, Dominican Republic, expats should know that the cost of living is generally lower than in many Western countries, but it can vary depending on lifestyle.
 They should also be aware that the official language is Spanish, so learning the language can be beneficial, although English is widely spoken in tourist areas.
 Healthcare in Punta Cana is of a good standard, with private hospitals and clinics available, but it's advisable to have comprehensive health insurance.
 The city is generally safe, but like any other place, it has its share of crime, so it's important to take standard precautions.
 Expats should also know that the Dominican Republic has a tropical climate, with hot, humid weather throughout the year and a hurricane season from June to November.
 The country's infrastructure, including roads and public transportation, may not be as developed as in some Western countries.
 The Dominican Republic has a residency program for retirees, which requires proof of a stable income.
 It's also important to understand the local customs and culture to integrate more easily into the community.
-Lastly, expats should be aware that while Punta Cana is known for its beautiful beaches and resorts, it also offers a range of other activities, including golf, fishing, and exploring local markets and restaurants," wrote a member in Punta Cana.
+Lastly, expats should be aware that while Punta Cana is known for its beautiful beaches and resorts, it also offers a range of other activities, including golf, fishing, and exploring local markets and restaurants," remarked one expat living in Punta Cana, the Dominican Republic.

 Will I be able to find a job in Punta Cana?